-All autoimmune disorders have one similarity: an immune response cause by systemic inflammation.
+All autoimmune diseases have one similarity: an immune response caused by systemic inflammation.

 Inflammation is connected to almost every known chronic disease — from heart disease to cancer, diabetes to obesity, autism to dementia, and even depression.
 All three of the above autoimmune triggers promote inflammation, deplete the adrenals and cause immune dysfunction to the point that it starts to attack its own tissues.
 Therefore, it is crucial to identify the underlying root cause of any autoimmune disorder so the healing process and restoration of health can occur.
 Awareness of the triggering factors can prevent, minimize and even reverse the amount of damage from the autoimmune disease.

 Triggers worth investigating with autoimmune disease